katiemoc/lessismore/README.md

 ## Framing a Prediction Problem

 Let us now create a model that **predicts the average rating** of a recipe.
 We will treat this as a **regression** problem, since the average rating is a quantitative continuous value between 1.0 and 5.0.
 Therefore, the response variable is the `'avg_rating'` column-- it is a fair representation of each recipe over all of its reviews.
-In the previous section, we found that there is a significant difference between simple and complex recipes, so it will be interesting to explore this further.
+In the previous section, we found that there is a significant difference between the average rating of simple and complex recipes, so it will be interesting to explore this further.

 We know from our exploratory data analysis that some relationships between columns and `'avg_rating'` do not show a linear trend.
-Therefore, for this model, we will use the **`RandomForestRegressor`**, along with the mean absolute error as the metric.
+Therefore, for this model, we will use the **`RandomForestRegressor`**, along with the **mean absolute error** as the metric.
 Some columns have a large range of values, and the mean absolute error is more robust to outliers, so it is more ideal than mean squared error in this case.

 Since we are predicting the average rating, the information known at the time of prediction are all columns from the original `recipe` dataset.
 This is because a person must read and create the recipe in order to properly rate it.